Benchmark computations for the polarization tensor of small conducting objects: Numerical Benchmark Computations of PST Coefficients using Adaptive BEM

 In this section, we present benchmark computations of the PST obtained using the aforementioned adaptive scheme.
 We first define the benchmark geometries that will be considered.
-Then, we consider the performance in detail of the L-shape benchmark geometry before presenting benchmark solutions for all geometries.
+Then, we consider the performance in detail of the L-shape benchmark geometry before presenting benchmark {computations} for all geometries.
+Further computational results can be found in the open data repository~\cite{alandata}.